-Who says spicy treats are not for weeknights ?
-When it is as easy as this Thai Inspired Stir Fried Beef With Basil And Chilies you will find an excuse to make it on a weeknight.
-Stir fries are a sure way to make an easy meal.
-These get cooked in no time at all.
-Usually a bowl of noodles or steamed rice is all you need along with it make it into a complete meal.
-What more can you ask for in a weeknight recipe ?
+Who says spicy treats are not for weeknights?
+When it is as easy as this Thai Inspired Stir-Fried Beef with Basil and Chilies you will find an excuse to make it on a weeknight.
+Stir-fries are a sure way to make an easy meal.
+It takes no time at all to cook.
+The usual sides are steamed rice or noodles, but tacos and bread are great too.

 Pretty much any cut can be used to make this dish.
 The key is to slice the meat into thin strips.
-Thin cuts gets cooked in a few minutes.
-It also comes in handy when marinating.
+Thin cuts need just a few minutes to cook and they don’t need long marination either.
 The more surface area that gets exposed to the marinade the faster it gets into the meat.

-Often times you will find stir fry slices int the meat section – these will be tender cuts and makes the job all the more easier.
+Often you will find stir fry slices in the meat section – these will be tender cuts and make the job all the easier.
 If not get your own and slice the meat thin.

-Almost any cut of meat can be used in this recipe.
-Tender cuts like as sirloin, tri-tip or ribeye need just a few minutes of marination while the not so tender ones like flank, top round, round tip, needs to be marinated a little longer say 20 minutes.
+Tender cuts like sirloin, tri-tip, or ribeye need just a few minutes of marination while the not so tender ones like flank, top round, round tip, need to be marinated a little longer say 20 minutes.
 The important thing to remember is to have thinly sliced meat.
 And do not marinate it for long.

 When you slice your own remember to slice across the grain.